 VC Family Album pages

-If I started teaching now and knew what I know about this assignment, I would make every student in every class do 3 - 5 of these projects every semester.
+If I started teaching now and knew what I know about this assignment, I would make every student in every class do 3 to 5 of these projects every semester.
 You get points for each to encourage students to work toward the maximum possible.
 Document field trips, speakers, assignments, best solutions, and semester portfolios.

 Students work as solitary designers on their pages in every instance, though more than one album page may be desired for more important events.